DreamH1gh/DreamH1gh.github.io/_pages/about.md

 My research interests lie in the areas of Sentiment Analysis (SA), Multi-Agent (MA), Retrieval-Augmented Generation (RAG) and Multimodal (e.g. speech).
 Recently, I focus on the augmentation and application of Large Language Models (LLMs).

-If you are interested in any aspect of me, I would love to chat and collaborate.
+If you are interested in any aspect of my research, I would be delighted to discuss potential collaborations.

 Education
 ======